materialsvirtuallab/nano281/labs/lab1/README.md

 ## Q1 - Materials Project data

-Using pymatgen (or any alternative approach), query the Materials Project for the following properties of all ABO3 type compounds (hint: look at this [example notebook](https://github.com/materialsproject/mapidoc/blob/master/example_notebooks/Using%20the%20Materials%20API%20with%20Python.ipynb) and figure out what is the best way to do this) compounds:
+Using pymatgen (or any alternative approach), query the Materials Project for the following properties of all ABO3 type compounds (hint: look at this [example notebook](https://github.com/materialsproject/mapidoc/blob/master/example_notebooks/Using%20the%20Materials%20API%20with%20Python.ipynb) and figure out what is the best way to do this):

-- materials project identifier
+- materials project identifier (this is called task_id)
 - formula of the compound
 - number of sites in the unit cell
 - band gap